 Meningothelial hyperplasia is a poorly defined and likely reactive process characterised by a non-invasive, multicentric proliferation of meningothelial arachnoid cap cells.
 It is one of the causes of pachymeningeal dural thickening.
-It is not thought to a neoplastic process or even a precursor to the development of meningiomas, although some cases are difficult to distinguish from meningioma1,5.
+It is not thought of as a neoplastic process or even a precursor to the development of meningiomas, although some cases are difficult to distinguish from meningioma1,5.

 In most instances there are no symptoms directly associated with meningothelial hyperplasia, but rather, patients will exhibit symptoms of whatever underlying process is at play.
 It has been associated with advanced age, chronical renal failure 3, trauma, haemorrhage, intracranial hypotension, and neoplasia.
-Generally, there is increased incidence in older age 1.
+Generally, there is an increased incidence in older age 1.

 Meningothelial hyperplasia is common in autopsy series and consists of multiple foci of meningothelial proliferation.
 It has been variously defined, with obvious implications for reported prevalence.
 In one publication, for example, a conservative definition of meningothelial proliferation that reaches a thickness of 10 or more cell layers 1.
 Other publications have defined it as consisting of three or more cell layers 1.

 There is an occasional psammoma body present.
 No mitotic activity is seen within these clusters of layer proliferations which are closely associated with dilated vascular channels.
 There is no evidence of compression of the channels.
 Although a few perivascular inflammatory cells are present, these are predominantly T lymphocytes with occasional B cells and plasma cells.